-Inception report, detailing the baseline survey design, sampling methodology and framework, survey tools, and agreed-upon budget and work plan.
+Inception report, detailing the endline survey design, sampling methodology and framework, survey tools, and agreed-upon budget and work plan.

-Draft t baseline report that will contain the following elements:
+Draft endline report that will contain the following elements:

 - 1. Table of contents - 2.
 Executive Summary - 3.
-Objectives of the baseline, Methodology, and any challenges encountered in the field. - 4.
+Objectives of the endline, Methodology, and any challenges encountered in the field. - 4.
 A presentation of the findings and the analysis. - 5.
 Conclusions - 6.
-Recommendations with clear guidelines on how they can be implemented. - 7.
-Report Annexes: - Copies of original and cleaned data sets (with a codebook for both quantitative and qualitative data), including original field notes for KIIs and FGDs, as well as recorded audio material, if available, should be submitted with the draft report. - Hard and Digital Copies of Signed Consent provided by respondents. - PowerPoint presentation highlighting key findings from the baseline, presented at a feedback meeting to be held after completing the draft report. - Final baseline Survey Report submitted as one digital copy and 2 bound and signed hard copies submitted to RACIDA by the agreed submission deadline.
+Recommendations with clear guidelines on how they can be implemented(Must be informed by the evaluation data findings). - 7.
+Report Annexes: - Copies of original and cleaned data sets (with a codebook for both quantitative and qualitative data), including original field notes for KIIs and FGDs, as well as recorded audio material, if available, should be submitted with the draft report. - Hard and Digital Copies of Signed Consent provided by respondents. - PowerPoint presentation highlighting key findings from the endline, presented at a feedback meeting to be held after completing the draft report. - Final endline Survey Report submitted as one digital copy and 2 bound and signed hard copies submitted to RACIDA by the agreed submission deadline.

-7.7.
+6.7.
 Corruption or Fraudulent Practices